knaidoo29/SHIFT/docs/source/index.rst

 | Documentation | https://shift-docs.readthedocs.io/     |
 +---------------+-----------------------------------------+

 Introduction
 ============

-SHIFT performs Fourier transforms of data in cartesian (using functions that wrap scipy FFT functions), polar and spherical polar coordinates.
+SHIFT performs Fourier transforms of data in polar, spherical and cartesian coordinates.
 SHIFT is mostly written in python but uses Fortran subroutines for heavy computation and speed.

 MPI functionality can be enabled through the installation of the python library mpi4py but will require the additional installation of MPIutils which handles